 Autism Rehabilitation Therapist

 Children and adults with autism need therapy and rehabilitation to overcome the challenges of their condition and lead meaningful, productive lives.
-Autistic children need to learn the same skills that neurotypical children learn in early childhood, but they also need to learn how to cope with the difficulties of autism.
+Autistic children need to learn the same skills that neurotypical children learn in early childhood.
+They also need to learn how to cope with the difficulties of autism.

 Autism spectrum disorder causes neurological differences that make ordinary social behavior difficult or impossible.
 Autistic individuals have trouble understanding social cues and emotional communication that neurotypical people take for granted.

-Rehabilitation therapy for autistic children and adults is a type of applied behavior analysis.
+Rehabilitation therapy for autistic children and adults is a type of applied behavior analysis (ABA).
 Therapists work closely with the families of autistic people to implement ABA therapy techniques.
 Effective treatments use proven methods such as reward reinforcement and behavior training.
-These techniques have been scientifically validated over the decades since the 1960s when they were originally developed.
-They represent the most effective methods for treating autistic people known to modern psychology.
+These techniques have been scientifically validated over the decades since the 1960s when they were first developed.
+They represent the most effective methods in modern psychology for treating autistic people.